 (The Radetzky monument at its original location on Am Hof around 1909; Wolf, Vereinigte Kunstanstalten Wien (Producer); Wien Museum Inv.-Nr.
 65861/201; excerpt reproduced with permission under the terms of the CC0 licence)

 The monument first appeared on Am Hof square in front of the war ministry on April 24th, 1892.

 Radetzky then moved with the ministry in 1912 to stand guard over its new premises on Stubenring.
 That building now houses various government offices.

 The move posed quite a challenge, thanks to the height of the statue.
 They had to partially dismantle the overhead electrical cables on Stubenring in the dead of night when no trams were running.

-The original unveiling proved quite an event, with the surrounding buildings covered in flags and other decorations, the square full of soldiers and veterans, and the Emperor himself present (despite it being his wedding anniversary).
+The original unveiling proved quite an event, too, with the surrounding buildings covered in flags and other decorations, the square full of soldiers and veterans, and Emperor Franz Joseph himself present (despite it being his wedding anniversary).